-Brain games may seem like a great way to boost your memory, but do they really help?
+Brain games may seem like a tool to boost your memory, but do they really help?

 As we grow older, it’s possible to experience moments of forgetfulness.
 These lapses in memory may also spark a quest to find tools that can improve overall brain function and health.
-While some brain games claim to enhance memory, science has yet to offer definitive proof that they actually work?
+While some brain games claim to enhance memory, science has yet to offer definitive proof that they actually work.

-The consensus among older Americans seems to be that challenging the mind with games and puzzles benefits the brain.
-Nearly two out of three people 50 and older believe that playing online brain games can help maintain or improve brain health, according to a survey by AARP.
+Despite the lack of scientific evidence, a survey conducted by AARP found that nearly two out of three people 50 and older believe that playing online brain games can help maintain or improve brain health.

-But, despite the fact that brain games are marketed to the general public, but the Global Council on Brain Health, an independent international group of scientists, health professionals, scholars and policy experts, also highlights that there is little scientific evidence to support those claims.
+This perception may be a result of how brain games are marketed to the general public, but the Global Council on Brain Health, an independent international group of scientists, health professionals, scholars and policy experts, also highlights that there is little scientific evidence to support those claims.

-In fact, the Federal Trade Commission settled a claim in 2016 against Lumosity, a well-known brain game company, stating that it “preyed on consumers’ fears about age-related cognitive decline, suggesting their games could stave off memory loss, dementia and even Alzheimer’s disease.”
+In fact, in 2016, the Federal Trade Commission (FTC) settled a claim against a brain game company, stating that it “preyed on consumers’ fears about age-related cognitive decline, suggesting their games could stave off memory loss, dementia and even Alzheimer’s disease.”
 The FTC also pointed to the company’s lack of scientific proof to support their claims.

-“The scientific consensus on brain games is that people generally show improvement on aspects of the game, but that improvement does not seem to extend broadly to other important aspects of cognitive function,” says Duke Han, PhD, a neuropsychologist at Keck Medicine of USC, and an associate professor of family medicine (clinical scholar) at the Keck School of Medicine of USC.
+“The scientific consensus on brain games is that people generally show improvement on aspects of the game, but that improvement does not seem to extend broadly to other important aspects of cognitive function,” explains Duke Han, PhD, a neuropsychologist at Keck Medicine of USC, and an associate professor of family medicine (clinical scholar) at the Keck School of Medicine of USC.

 Is there anything I can do to strengthen my brain?